UTSCCSCC01/finalprojects22-the-big-result/README.md

 #### React Places Autocomplete
 We're using react-places-autocomplete powered by Google Maps Places Library as a react component to build customized autocomplete dropdowns for service locations.
 [Documentation found here](https://www.npmjs.com/package/react-places-autocomplete)

+#### React Big Calendar
+React Big Calendar is an events calendar component, it has options to handle date formatting, culture localization, along with selecting, dragging, and editing events.
+This makes it easy to allow adding availability and booking events on a user-friendly UI for our users.
+[Documentation found here](https://www.npmjs.com/package/react-big-calendar)

 ## Contribution

 #### Do you use git flow?